 Modern elements, such as life safety systems, security systems, network wiring, a new elevator, upgrades to comply with the Americans with Disabilities Act, and mechanical, electrical and plumbing upgrades were done as unobtrusively as possible.
-Bathrooms and public areas were redesigned to eliminate storage lockers, due to post 9/11 security concerns.
 Another important challenge to interior restoration was the lack of historical paint samples, due to the fires and water damage over the years.
-However, bringing the interior lighting up to modern code—much brighter than the station originally had—caused the proposed historical color scheme to be toned down a little, but it still retained the rich tones of the post-Victorian era.
+Bringing the interior lighting up to modern code—much brighter than the station originally had—caused the proposed historical color scheme to be toned down a little, but it still retained the rich tones of the post-Victorian era.
 The colors chosen were peach-gold, sea-foam green, French white and a dark ivory typical of the period.

 In 1607, when English explorers from Jamestown sailed up the James to its falls, they found a sizeable settlement of the Powhatan tribal confederacy at the site marking the tribe’s westernmost boundary.
 The explorers were unable to establish a post on those river islands that lasted past 1610.
 They did not return to settle until after 1730, when the Virginia House of Burgesses passed the Warehouse Act, requiring inspectors to grade tobacco at 40 different locations, including the falls of the James.
 Seven years later, William Mayo arrived and laid out the original street plan for the town on the north bank of the James, on land provided by Colonel William Byrd II of nearby Westover Plantation; the name derives from Richmond, England.
 The town was chartered in 1742, and became the capital of the colony in 1780 and of the Commonwealth when Virginia was admitted to the Union on June 25, 1788 as the tenth state.